-Despite Banff being a well-known adventure town, many of the vacation rentals there are more along the lines of condos and resorts, with fewer cabin rentals.
-Nevertheless, we found seven cozy cabins to check out if you're planning a visit in any season.
-Scroll on the best Banff Airbnbs, Vrbo rentals, and private resorts worth visiting on your next visit.
+Despite Banff being a well-known adventure town, many of the vacation rentals there are more along the lines of condos, hotel rooms, and resorts, with fewer cabin rentals.
+Nevertheless, we found eight cozy cabins to check out if you're planning a visit in any season.
+Scroll on the best Banff Airbnbs, Vrbo rentals, and private resorts worth visiting on your next Banff vacation.

 Vibe: Downtown Bungalow

-Just a two minute walk from the town’s main thoroughfare, this chalet is set on a quiet street away from the crowds.
+Just a two-minute walk from the town’s main thoroughfare, this mountain chalet is in a great location on a quiet street away from the crowds.
 With two upper floors and a lower suite that has its own separate entrance for more privacy and seclusion, the property's ideal for groups of up to eight.
-With Sunshine Village, Lake Louise Ski Resort, and Mount Norquay close by, skiers and snowboarders have their choice of venue when staying here.
+With Sunshine Village, Lake Louise Ski Resort, and Mount Norquay close by, skiers and snowboarders have their choice of venue when staying here, and then cozy up in the spacious living area around the gas fireplace.
 Those visiting outside of winter can embark on picturesque hikes on the Bow River Trail or up to Tunnel Mountain via the trailhead that starts right at the edge of town.